stashed/stash/docs/backends.md

 type: Opaque
 ```

 Now, you can create a Restic tpr using this secret.
-Following parameters are availble for `gcs` backend.
+Following parameters are available for `gcs` backend.

 | Parameter      | Description                                                                     |
 |----------------|---------------------------------------------------------------------------------|